Lister Medical Centre is usually open Monday to Friday 8:00am to 6:30pm (closed Mondays 1:00pm to 2:00pm)

 Measles is a highly infectious and dangerous illness which is most common in children aged between one and four years of age who have not been fully immunised.
 The first dose is normally given before a child is 14 months and the second dose before they go to school.

 There has been a recent rise in cases of Measles and the Department of Health has recommended that all children be immunised (up to the age of 18 years, or older if going to higher education).
 We urge you to take this opportunity to get your children vaccinated.
 Please telephone the Practice to arrange a suitable appointment with a nurse.

 We are very aware that with the media coverage over the past few years about MMR, many parents in West Essex do not know what to believe about the vaccine.
 Further information is available at www.nhs.uk/conditions/mmr/Pages/Introduction.aspx.

 Should you require any further information, please do not hesitate to discuss it with your Health Visitor or Practice Nurse.

 There are two computers installed in our waiting room which enable patients to book themselves in without having to queue at the desk.
 Just use the touch sensitive screens to enter the requested information so that the system can book you in.
 If you have any difficulties then please go to the desk for assistance.

-One screen is located just inside the main door alongside the large noticeboard; the other is to the left of the reception desk.
+One screen is located just inside the main door beneath the call display; the other is to the left of the reception desk.

-Please use the hand-gel BEFORE touching the screens.
+Please use the hand-gel BEFORE and AFTER touching the screens.